-So there is a good chance if you have just a one cat household and your cat is an indoor cat it will get bored.
+There is a good chance if you have just one indoor cat, it will get bored at some point.
 And a bored cat will unfortunately get lonely.

-Yes, I know that it may seem that when you do go out and come back in, your cat can act pretty indifferently, sometimes it is almost like they did not even realise you had gone out and come back again, but believe me they know, and they definitely do miss you when you are not there for some time.
+Yes, I know that it may seem that when you do go out and come back in, your cat can act pretty indifferently.
+Sometimes it is almost like they did not even realize you had gone out and come back again, but believe me they know.
+They definitely do miss you when you are not there for some time.

-Thankfully, with the advent of technology there are somecool interactive cat toys that can stop a lonely cat from getting bored, however you should still always make time to play with him or her when you can.
+Thankfully, with the advent of technology there are some cool interactive cat toys that can stop a lonely cat from getting bored, however you should still always make time to play with him when you can.

 Now, as most of us cat owners know, they are really expressive little creatures and can easily show you how they feel.
 Because cats can so easily let us know how they are feeling, there are some warning signs that will allow you to spot if your cat is becoming bored and lonely.

 Cats meow for a huge amount of reasons, but if they keep meowing and it sounds quite low pitched, it will almost sound like he or she is in pain.
-According to WebMD, cat can excessively meow for several reasons and one of them is loneliness.
-Non stop meowing is often the form of crying for attention and telling you that they are lonely.
+According to WebMD, cats can excessively meow for several reasons, one of them being loneliness.
+Non-stop meowing is often the form of crying for attention and telling you that they are lonely.

-Cats, as I said above, can almost be a bit indifferent, but there are times when they love to run around your feet and jump on your lap for some cuddles, which is great for both of you.
-However if you notice your cat will not leave your side and is constantly sleeping on you or sat on your lap, this could be a sign that they are lonely.
+Cats, as said above, can be a bit indifferent, but there are times when they love to run around your feet and jump on your lap for some cuddles, which is great for both of you.
+However, if you notice your cat will not leave your side and is constantly sleeping on you or sitting on your lap, this could be a sign that they are lonely.

-Cats love to look good, they are very clean animals and like to look after themselves by grooming, and because of this they occasionally cough up a nasty little hairball from the licking.
+Cats love to look good, they are very clean animals and like to look after themselves by grooming.
+Because of this they occasionally cough up a nasty little hairballs.

-But if you notice that your cat is overgrooming itself and is constantly coughing up hairballs, there could be a chance that they are lonely.
+If you notice that your cat is over-grooming itself and is coughing up hairballs more than usual, there could be a chance that they are lonely.

 Also Read: Best Cat Food for Hairball Control

-If your cat starts to move or destroy things (that they would not normally play with) when you are out this is a good indicator that they are lonely and bored.
+If your cat starts to destroy things (that they would not normally play with) when you are out, this is a good indicator that they are lonely and bored.

-The majority of cats are really pretty placid and fun to be around.
-If you notice that your feline is starting to “act a bit strange” towards you and becoming aggressive, then they are probably lonely.
+The majority of cats are usually really fun to be around.
+If you notice that your feline is starting to “act a bit strange” towards you and becoming aggressive, then they may feel lonely.

 Also Read: Top 10 Best Cat Urine Removers

-Another strong way to tell if your cat is feeling lonely, they will go off their food.
+Another way to tell if your cat is feeling lonely, is that they won’t come close to their food like usual.
 If you do find yourself leaving your cat alone and they are not eating, they could be lonely!

-Now, if you are unsure, or you feel that your cat could potentially be ill, always take them to the vet, because there could indeed be an underlying health problem that needs to be sorted.
+Now, if you are unsure, or you feel that your cat could potentially be ill, always take them to the vet, because there could indeed be an underlying health problem that needs to be sorted out.

 Like with all animals, and indeed with us humans, all cats are different and have different personalities.